Assyatier21/simple-cms-admin/README.md

 # Simple CMS Admin

 Welcome to the Simple CMS Admin Service.
 An open-source Content Management System based on the echo framework.
-This service allows you to manage articles and categories as an admin.
+As admin, we can use the features provided by this service in the form of management of articles and categories.
+By using this service we can insert, update, delete and get details of each item (article and category).
 This service has implemented clean architecture principles, a practical software architecture solution from Robert C. Martin (known as Uncle Bob).

 ## Getting Started